Geogouz/Composite-Index-Modeler/README.md

 Support
 =======

-If you need assistance, you can ask for help on our mailing list:
+If you need assistance, you can ask for help at:

 Dev: D. Xenakis
 Email : gouzounakis@hotmail.com